oyamauchi/oyamauchi.github.io/debugging-stories/return-value.md

 - You'd normally expect dereferencing an uninitialized pointer to cause big problems, but this bug manifested in the sneakiest way possible.
 It took me a while to even find the disappearing return value, because who even expects such a thing to happen?
 - It's completely inscrutable without understanding the stack discipline and the nature of machine code.
 It was gratifying to have that knowledge actually come in useful.
 (Never mind that this happened in a JIT compiler, where that knowledge was essential anyway --- this could have happened in any C++ project.)
 This bug was beyond the reach of printf debugging; I needed GDB.
-- It requires so many things to line up just right, in the code, the compilation[^3], and the runtime environment:
+- It requires so many things to line up just right, in the code, the compilation, and the runtime environment:
   - The uninitialized `TypedValue` had to be allocated on top of the old stack frame.
   - The `TypedValue`'s inner pointer, and `InnerData`'s refcount field, both had to be at the right offsets within the structs to line up with the right on-stack bits.
   - `yetAnotherFunction` has to save the frame pointer to the stack[^2].